vicentri/Getting_and_cleaning_data/README.md

 - changes the data activity row to use the activity labels
 - saves the mean and std into mean_and_std.csv
 - saves the tidy dataset into tidy_dataset.csv

+mean_and_std.csv
-- mean_and_std.csv contains 1 0300 (including header) rows and 82 columns (including enumeration column) in a default csv format
+contains 1 0300 (including header) rows and 82 columns (including enumeration column) in a default csv format

-- Data dictionary = variables:
+variables:

 id
 activity